Julian Henao Gonzalez

 Recent engagements have included Don Ottavio Don Govanni for Vienna Festival Opera, the revival of Die Backchen at the Burgtheater, Vienna, a recital for The Chopin Society, Warsaw, concerts for the Ainburger Haydn Gesellschaft and the Passauer Herbstsaiten and studying with Ernesto Palacio at the Accademia Rossiniana “Alberto Zedda” of the Rossini Festival, Pesaro.

-Future engagements include Count Almaviva Il barbiere di Siviglia for Opera Plovdiv and Lucio / Gondoliere Otello at the 2022 Pesaro Festival.
+Current engagements include Count Almaviva Il barbiere di Siviglia for Opera Open 2021, Plovdiv, and Lucio / Gondoliere Otello at the 2022 Pesaro Festival.

 His recordings include Matilde di Shabran from the Rossini in Wildbad Festival, now available on Naxos CD.